 However, because of its greater flexibility with respect to where it needs the electricity, aluminium electricity is expected to cost far less than 3.2% of the global cost.
 Similarly, Bitcoin mining is expected to cost even less than 2.1% of what aluminium producers spend on electricity.

 |Global electricity consumption (TWh)||2016||%|

-In our view, the confluence of under utilized hydropower due to the over investment in subsidized loss making aluminum production, the construction of these facilities in the remote west of the country and a lack of strong UHV transmission infrastructure, have contributed to China’s Bitcoin mining success story.
+The confluence of under-utilised hydro power due to over-investment in subsidized loss-making aluminium production, the construction of these facilities in the remote west of the country, and a lack of UHV transmission infrastructure have contributed to China’s Bitcoin-mining success.

-Although we appreciate that the situation can be looked at from many angles and perhaps other explanations have more direct relevance to Bitcoin.
+We appreciate that the situation can be looked at from many angles and perhaps other explanations have more direct relevance to Bitcoin mining.

 3 BP Statistical Review of World Energy June 2017

 5 Rio Tinto